osohq/oso/docs/content/node/getting-started/application/index.md

 ---

-# Add Authorization to a Python App
+# Add Authorization to a Node App

 After reading this guide, you will know how to: